lurkydismal/qr/README.md

 # qr
-Console game that fits less than 3kb
+Console game that fits in less than 3kb